 If a weather-related flood causes water damage, your policy won’t likely cover it.
 You might need a special flood insurance policy to insure these damages.
 However, water damage from burst pipes might have coverage on homeowners insurance.
 The cause of the flooding might determine your eligibility for coverage.
 As floods often cause paint damage, talk to your insurer about how to protect yourself against these risks.
 Ask them specifically how your policy covers water damage.

 Ensure that your policy provides adequate coverage levels to afford home repairs.
 Policies will pay up to a certain limit for most damages.
 Depending on the value of your home, and how much you can afford for repairs, you will need unique coverage limits.
-Make sure your Dublin home insurance policy will provide adequate coverage for the risks your home faces.
+If you own a home in CA, NV, WA, or AZ, make sure your home insurance policy will provide adequate coverage for the risks your home faces.

 Also Read: Home Insurance Protects More Than Your Property